ipratiik/Nit-Tv/README.md

 1. User logs in using Google Authentication.
 2. Email is verified (must belong to an NIT domain).
 3. If valid, the user is matched with another available NIT student.
-4. WebRTC handles the video call directly between users.
+4. WebRTC handles video calls directly between users.
 5. When a chat ends, users can connect to a new random partner.